In Broadmeadows 7% of the population report doing some form of voluntary work.

 |Volunteer status||Number||%||Hume City||Number||%||Hume City||2006 to 2011|

-Analysis of the voluntary work performed by the population in Broadmeadows in 2011 compared to Hume City shows that there was a lower proportion of persons who volunteered for an organisation or group.
+Analysis of the voluntary work performed by the population in Broadmeadows in 2011 compared to Hume City shows that there was a lower proportion of people who volunteered for an organisation or group.

 Overall, 7.1% of the population reported performing voluntary work, compared with 10.2% for Hume City.